timmb/HarmonicMotion/to do.md

 - sort node prototypes into groups
 - console in application
 - menu to set debug level for console
-- update Qt to try to get rid of combobox bug
+X- update Qt to try to get rid of combobox bug
 - rename VALUE to SCALAR
 - Make inlet's provideNewData take move constructor only
 - allow strings to be enumerations